tedwu1/Recipe-Maker-Web-App/meetings.md

 help.>
 - Ted worked on creating shared repository, uploading files, adding requirements/descriptions.
 Will work on first functional requirement.
 (60 mins)
 - Summarize group progress:
-- Natalie worked on use cases for requirements 5 - 10, fixed formatting for the meeting and readme files,  Will work on ???
+- Natalie worked on use cases for requirements 5 - 10, fixed formatting for the meeting and readme files,  Will work on implementing 2 requirements for Check in 2.
 - Ted worked on creating shared repository, uploading files, adding requirements/descriptions, use case for 1 - 4.
-Will work on ???
+Will work on implementing 2 requirements for Check in 2.
 - Hari worked on use cases for functional requirements 11 - 15.
-Will work on ??
+Will work on implementing 3 requirements for Check in 2.
 - Summary: Completed Milestone 1!

 ### 2023-10-08 at 13:30